variadico/noti/docs/man/noti.yaml.5.md

 : Pushbullet access token.
 Log into your Pushbullet account and retrieve a token from the Account Settings page.

+deviceIden
+: Pushbullet device iden of the target device, if sending to a single device.

 # PUSHOVER

 apiToken